 - space for shops, salons, offices.

-Also in the sale of land plots, the optimum for residential and commercial properties in Montenegro.
+Also there are of land plots for sale, which are optimal for building residential and commercial property in Montenegro.

 The price of real estate in Montenegro